MulliganFunding/aio-azure-clients-toolbox/docs/index.md

 # AIO Azure Clients Toolbox

-High-performance async Python library for Azure SDK clients with connection pooling.
+Async Python library for Azure SDK clients with connection pooling.

-## The Connection Pooling Advantage
+## Connection Pooling Benefits

 Following the async Python examples from the Azure SDK for services such as `Eventhub` and `ServiceBus` usage creates a new connection for each operation.